34bits/Orrey-Web-App-xNull-team/README.md

 ## TECH STACK

 ### JAVASCRIPT - For the creation of the orrery.
-### HTML / CSS - For the creation of the static / denamic pages
+### HTML / CSS - For the creation of the static pages
 ### VITE - Frontend framework

 ## Materials / Textures